 If you have an existing health condition, you should continue to follow your treatment plan.
-If you have any concerns then contact their GP or specialist.
+If you have any concerns then contact your GP or specialist.

 Patients who need to have their appointments face-to-face will be asked not to bring a friend or relative with them, unless completely necessary.

-Cancer treatment and clinically urgent care will still be treated as a priority, but your treatment plan might be reviewed.
-They'll consider whether the risks of your treatment have changed as a result of coronavirus.
+Cancer treatment and clinically urgent care is still being treated as a priority, but your treatment plan might be reviewed.
 Your clinical team will talk to you and answer questions you may have about any changes to your treatment or appointments.

 Anyone who's worried they have signs or symptoms of cancer should contact their GP.
 Don't put off getting help as the earlier cancer is detected the better.